 Michigan’s “Golden Gulch” of Oil

-The only giant Michigan oil and gas field is discovered in 1957 on a dairy farm.
-Ferne Houseknecht’s first oil well reveals the 29-mile-long “Golden Gulch.”
+The only giant Michigan oil and natural gas field was discovered in January 1957 on the dairy farm of Ferne Houseknecht.
+Her first oil well revealed the 29-mile-long “Golden Gulch.”

 The story of the discovery of Michigan’s only giant oilfield is the stuff of dreams and legends, says one historian.

 After decades of dry holes or small oil discoveries, the Houseknecht No. 1 discovery well of January 7, 1957, reveals the massive oil and natural gas field.

 It takes more than two years of drilling, but the Houseknecht No. 1 well discovers Michigan’s largest oilfield – the “Golden Gulch” Albion-Pulaski-Scipio Field.

 The 3,576-foot-deep well near Scipio Township in Hillsdale County in southwestern Michigan produces from the Black River formation of the Trenton zone.